mrh-student/Browser-Home-Page-Project/README.md

 <img src="images/screenshot.png" width="800px">

 #### Install
+Download, open `index.html` in your browser

 <p>To customise, the page needs your name, your location (for weather) and an <a href="https://openweathermap.org/appid#get">API key from openweathermap</a> (free option available).
 No affiliation, I just liked their weather data output the best.</p>

 When `index.html` is loaded and no configuration information is found, `setup.html` is loaded.
 You can enter name, location and API key here.
+You can also select additional time zones to display.
 The values are stored in local storage.

-<p>If you want to download HomeTab to use as a homepage, make sure to get your own API key at https://openweathermap.org/appid#get, the default test key is a free key and will be temporarily blocked after a certain amount of calls.</p>

 <p>Other customisation options not included in setup are described below.</p>
 <p>Once the page is customised to you, you can set it as the default home page / new tab page of your browser.
 No need to upload to a webspace, it can just run locally.</p>